Are you an adviser? Go to Unbiased Pro

 What happens if my self-build costs are higher than the funds issued in that stage of the mortgage?

-Despite the best planning, self-build projects can overrun and cost more than initial estimates.
+Despite the best planning, self-build projects can overrun and cost more than the initial estimates.

-You should consider insurance to cover the costs of long delays or overspending, as well as theft, vandalism and damage caused by bad weather.
+You should consider self-build insurance to protect your project and site during the construction period.
+This covers the costs of long delays or overspending, as well as theft, vandalism and damage caused by bad weather.

 Your self-build mortgage provider might agree to release more of your funds early, but this means there will be less money available for the rest of the project.